Choosing the Right High School

 Tuition & Fees

 Chesterton Academy of Buffalo is committed to offering an outstanding high school education at an affordable cost to families.
-Tuition for the 2020-21 academic year is $7,600 per student with a $210 book and supply fee.
+Tuition for the 2023-24 academic year is $8,075 per student with a $260 book and activity fee.
 Families with siblings at Chesterton Academy receive a generous tuition discount.

-Because tuition does not cover the full cost of an education at Chesterton, families are expected to aid in fundraising and various school activities throughout the school year.
+Because tuition does not cover the full cost of an education at Chesterton, families are expected to assist in fundraising and various school activities throughout the school year.

 Scholarships and tuition assistance are available to families who apply and qualify for aid.
 Chesterton Academy utilizes the services of TADS to help us allocate fairly our limited aid dollars.
 The student application process must be completed in full before being considered for tuition assistance.